-Every time we fly, sail, or drive to a new destination, our carbon footprint increases.
-And while we can get in a long debate about the ethics of travelling, we find it more useful to give you practical and proven tips to reduce your impact with zero waste travel essentials.
+Our carbon footprint increases every time we fly, sail, or drive to a new destination.
+And while we can get into a long debate about the ethics of travelling, we find it more beneficial to give you practical and proven tips to reduce your impact with zero waste travel essentials.

-After lots of research, and trial and errors, we have come to love some of our zero waste travel essentials.
+After much research and trial and error, we love some of our zero waste travel essentials.
 Let’s get started with the best tips and eco-friendly products to take with you on the go.

 Save pin for reading later!

 This article may contain affiliate links.
 These are links to services or products we recommend because we know them first hand or we are sure we can vouch for them after extensive research.
-Read our Disclosure.
+Please read our Disclosure.

 Zero Waste Travel: What You Need to Be a Sustainable Traveller

 The second category is our zero waste travel essentials while at the destination.
-Of course, it is really difficult to eliminate waste entirely, but these suggestions will help you reduce it significantly.
+Of course, it is complicated to eliminate waste, but these suggestions will help you reduce it significantly.

 Before the Trip: Zero Waste Travel Products to Pack

-These reusable bags from ProEco have been working so great for travel that we started using them in our room’s drawers as well.
+These reusable bags from ProEco have worked so great for travel that we also started using them in our room’s drawers.

 How do these bags contribute to your zero waste philosophy?
 Easy.

-- The quality is really good so the bags will last for a very long time.
+- The quality is excellent, so the bags will last a very long time.

 - These reusable packing bags from ProEco are made of recycled polyester.

-- If they get dirty, just wash them by hand or in the washing machine and they are ready to be reused.
+- If they get dirty, wash them by hand or in the washing machine.
+The bags will be ready to be reused.

-It always comes handy to have inside your suitcase some packing bags to keep your things tidy and organized.
-Some of the things to pack separately can be your makeup, toiletries, shoes, and laundry.
+It always comes in handy to have inside your suitcase some packing bags to keep your things tidy and organized.
+Some things to pack separately include your makeup, toiletries, shoes, and laundry.

 Zero Waste Travel Makeup

-Regular makeup is filled with all kinds of harmful chemicals, preservatives, and other elements you don’t want everyday on your skin.
+Regular makeup is filled with harmful chemicals, preservatives, and other elements you don’t want daily on your skin.

-Also, one of my favourite purchases so far are these makeup remover cloths.
+Also, my favourite purchases so far are these makeup remover cloths.
 They are made of bamboo and charcoal fibre, they are easy to wash, and I can carry only 1 or 2 on any trip.
-A product like this is essential in any zero waste travel bag as you can literally use it for years, and saves you money on the process.
+A product like this is essential in any zero waste travel bag as you can use it for years, saving you money in the process.

-It is a well-known fact that plastic is one of the worst threats to our future on Earth, but many people don’t know that tourism has a major role in plastic pollution.
+It is a well-known fact that plastic is one of the worst threats to our future on Earth, but many people don’t know that tourism has a significant role in plastic pollution.

-It is very common for everyone to be walking around a new city, and just walk in a store to buy a plastic water bottle, right?
-In many countries, there are no resources or effective programs to recycle plastic bottles (or any kind of plastic for that matter).
-Tourism generates trash in big quantities, and this is especially obvious in touristic islands where the waste management is a big challenge.
+It is common for everyone to walk around a new city and just walk into a store to buy a plastic water bottle.
+In many countries, there are no resources or effective programs to recycle plastic bottles (or any plastic for that matter).
+Tourism generates trash in large quantities, and this is especially obvious in touristic islands where waste management is a big challenge.

-In an attempt to contribute less to this issue, we are trying a few reusable flasks like Hydro Flask.
-They have a nice design and are very practical in outdoor activities.
-I ended up using this not only while travelling but on a daily basis as well.
+We are trying a few reusable flasks like Hydro Flask to contribute less to this issue.
+They have an excellent design and are very practical in outdoor activities.
+I ended up using this not only while travelling but daily as well.

-I have to admit I was a bit sceptical at the beginning about solid toiletries.
+I admit I was a bit sceptical at the beginning about solid toiletries.
 “Sure, zero waste travel sounds great but will my hair look *good* if I wash it with a bar?”

-When using organic, eco-conscious products on your body and skin, not only you are countributing to the planet but also to your health.
+When using organic, eco-conscious products on your body and skin, you contribute to the planet and your health.

 Here are some of my favourite zero waste travel toiletries:

 - Lush Haircare – Products available for all types of hair.
-Besides all the health and eco advantages, Lush smells great and I’ve noticed my hair is falling a lot less.
-Also, these are not liquid, so you avoid having problems when travelling with a carry-on.
+Besides all the health and eco advantages, Lush smells great, and I’ve noticed my hair is falling a lot less.
+Also, you will have more space for liquids when travelling with a carry-on.

 - Nuud anti-odorant – Traditional deodorants have aluminium and other harmful ingredients.
-Nuud seems to be doing a good job staying away from unhealthy components.
-They are 100% vegan and the tube is a bioplastic made of sugarcane.
+Nuud seems to be doing a good job staying away from harmful components.
+They are 100% vegan, and the tube is a bioplastic made of sugarcane.